-The pace of glitter settling on the bottom of a jar (or a bottle, as it is preferable to use plastic and not glass for safety) is a cue for a child to deepen their breath.
-This is essentially a tool to practice mindfulness with kids, as it helps them to recognize emotion, release it and wind down.
+The pace of glitter settling on the bottom of a jar (or a bottle, as it is preferable to use plastic and not glass for safety) is a cue for an anxious child to deepen their breath.
+This is essentially a tool to practice mindfulness with kids, as it helps them to recognize emotion, release it and wind down using deep breathing.

-There are plenty of ways to make them at home, which is a great opportunity to include your child in creating their own calming tool.
+There are plenty of ways to make them at home, which is a great opportunity to include your child in creating their own anxiety coping tool.